National Marine Centre

 “Scottish universities are at the cutting-edge of marine environment research but there are at present limited opportunities for the public to share in this work.
 Through public engagement we know there is a high level of interest in our seas, coasts and wildlife.
 This new attraction will provide an immersive and interactive experience, communicating the latest research and inspiring people to look after our natural world.
 It is vital that we protect and conserve our seas and their wildlife for future generations.”

-The proposed plans will create a new education centre for visiting school groups as well as provide outreach and online educational resources.
+The plans include a new Education Centre for visiting school groups as well as providing outreach and online educational resources.
 Within the new visitor attraction, a range of interactive exhibitions will take visitors on a fascinating journey, exploring the marine world that is often hidden and inaccessible.
-There will be a new welcome area as well as new retail and catering facilities, which provide valuable income to support the charity’s objectives.
+There will be a new welcome area as well as new retail and catering facilities, which will provide valuable income to support the charity’s work.
 Plans also feature an observatory with 360° views which will allow visitors to view North Berwick’s stunning coastline.

-The Scottish Seabird Centre has been awarded development funding of £290,000 from the Heritage Lottery Fund (HLF) to progress plans.
+The Scottish Seabird Centre was awarded development funding of £290,000 from the Heritage Lottery Fund (HLF) to progress plans.
 HLF has also given its initial support for a £3.5million bid for the project.
 A further £2million must be secured through fundraising.

 Click HERE for the ground level plans.

 Click HERE for the lower ground level plans.

 The images below are illustrations of proposed exhibition areas, created by Event Communications.

 Click HERE for a video with Tom Brock, Grace Martin and Andy Davey providing an update on the project.